JasmeetSinghBali/JSentrix/nuances/DEV.md

 Phase 3: Intake Agent
 Build the Intake Agent using the BaseAgent abstraction.

-Integrate with a mock transaction stream (using faker).
+Integrate with a mock transaction stream (using faker) and this streams enable/disable a/c to the streaminges/abortinges tool call but button click in electron app that makes rest request via gateway->jsonrpc-> mcp server

 Validate, enrich transactions, attach metadata, and retrieve prior memory events from Qdrant.